 Most business sellers can expect to see overall savings on fees*.
 For information about how fees apply to different categories, click here.

 Your data is secure

 We will update the information in your eBay account with the information you shared during registration.
 The information allows us to send your payouts and comply with applicable laws, which help keep eBay a trusted marketplace.

 As an additional security measure, eBay also supports two-factor authentication.
 We highly recommend sellers leverage this additional layer of security.
 When two-factor authentication is enabled, sellers must authenticate the login credentials associated with their eBay account via SMS or push notifications if they have the eBay app on their iOS or Android device.

 Choice: Buyers have more payment options (credit and debit; Apple Pay; Google Pay; PayPal and PayPal Credit).
 No separate PayPal account required - for buyers or sellers.

-Streamlined operations: Payouts directly into your bank account - you can choose to schedule these daily as funds are available, or weekly.
-Regardless of how the buyer pays, payouts are initiated within 2 business days (Monday through Friday, excluding bank holidays) of order confirmation.
+Streamlined operations: Payouts directly into your bank account - you can choose to schedule these daily or weekly.
+Regardless of how the buyer pays, payouts are initiated within 2 business days (Monday through Friday, excluding bank holidays) of confirming the buyer's payment.

 API integration: Those who integrate using eBay APIs can update their integrations to view payout information.